pertusa/ap/docs/fsl_assignment.md

 4. Try with \(K = 4, 6, 8, 10\) at _meta-test_ time.
 Compare the _meta-test_ performance by analyzing the _meta-test_ accuracies over different choices of \(K\) and discuss the results at the end of the notebook.

-## Few-shot learning using OpenAI GPT and Google Gemini
+## Few-shot learning using OpenAI GPT

 We know many of you are GPT fans, so we are going to make an assignment using this tool.